gamemanual0/gm0/source/docs/appendix/glossary.rst

 .. glossary::
     Anderson PowerPole
-        Anderson PowerPole is a connector used by AndyMark on their NeveRest motors.
+        Anderson PowerPole is a connector used by AndyMark on their :term:`NeveRest motors <NeveRest Motor>`.
         PowerPole connectors are very reliable and recommended for teams.
         In addition, there are adapters available to other systems.